yassinetb/yassinetb.github.io/_posts/2024-05-20-3_months_into_my_phd.md

 There is no absolute way to evaluate what good research is.
 Is it research that gets cited a lot?
 Is it research that remains influential decades after its publication?
 Is it research that gets published in top journals?
 Is it research that manages to solve very difficult problems?
 Is it research that manages to solve problems that many people care about?
 While all of these can somewhat be considered metrics of research quality, they often are not adjacent.
 Highly cited and top journal papers are not necessarily works that significantly influence a field.
 Solving very difficult problems is not necessarily something that *a lot of people will care* about, nor is it necessarily something that *people will care a lot* about.

-Since we cannot find an absolute for what good research is, I feel it's best to assess it relative to the person conducting it: doing good research is doing the kind of research you look up to.
+Since we cannot find an absolute for what good research is, I feel it's best to assess it relative to the person conducting it: *doing good research is doing the kind of research you look up to*.
 For some, it's a technical and precise exploration of niche intricacies, for others, it's information integration and rethinking the direction of a field, for others, it might be real-world-oriented technical breakthroughs.

 Our role as researchers is to produce research that aligns with what we look up to.
-Not research just for the sake of publishing.
+And, *not* research just for the sake of publishing.
 This applies to every creative activity I guess - one should seek to produce the kind of work that they can be proud of and that they think other peers might look up to as well.

 Now this is hard.
-Not only do you have to be incredibly performant and perseverant to achieve this, but you also have to navigate the thorny landmine of academic pressure to publish.
+Not only do you have to be incredibly performant and perseverant to achieve this <d-footnote> particularly in today's hypercompetitive world </d-footnote>, but you also have to navigate the thorny landmine of academic pressure to publish.
 Playing this conflictual game is certainly the greatest challenge of modern academic research - and I can feel it already.

 A concrete example that applies to me is to decide on whether to pursue publishing in NeurIPS style conferences, where incremental performance on benchmarks is the general pursuit, vs work that gets traditionally published in journals - slower, more tedious, and more risky too.
-Both are great in their own way - but one should consciously position themselves. <d-footnote> I'm saying this but I'm not even sure that's the case.
+Both are good in their own way - but one should consciously position themselves. <d-footnote> I'm saying this but I'm not even sure that's the case.
 Consciously positioning oneself in advance is great for self-help textbooks - but the reality is often more nuanced, and life happens and takes you in unexpected directions.</d-footnote>

 Successfully navigating this conflict takes a lot of discipline.
 One key aspect of this discipline is learning how to fight the right battles: the ones we'll enjoy fighting and actually have a chance at winning.